-1 The grant date fair value for MTIP granted in the last three years was determined in consultation with our independent advisors.
-The accounting fair value is based on the full value share price at the time of grant and the grant date fair value used for compensation benchmarking purposes reflects a discount applied to account for performance hurdles that have to be met in order for the MTIP to vest.
+1 The grant date fair value for MTIP granted in past years was determined in consultation with our independent advisors.
+The accounting fair value was based on the full value share price at the time of grant and the grant date fair value used for compensation benchmarking purposes reflected a discount applied to account for performance hurdles that had to be met in order for the MTIP to vest.
 The share based awards value includes the dividends received during the respective calendar year.
+ATCO did not grant units under the mid-term incentive plan in 2020.
+This change was approved by GOCOM.

-20 19 201 18 20 17 Ju ly Mai rch М arch J une ΑΤΣΟ Canadian Utilities ΑΤΣΟ Canadian Utilities ΑΤΣΟ Canadian Utilities ΑΤΣΟ Canadian Utilities MTIP Assumptions Grant date fair value 28.85 23.38 27.01 22.10 32.24 25.22 32.99 27.00 Accounting fair value 44.38 35.97 41.55 34.00 49.60 38.80 50.75 41.54
+2 019 2018 J uly March ATCO Canadian Utilities АТСО Canadian Utilities MTIP Assumptions Grant date fair value 28.85 23.38 27.01 22.10 Accounting fair value 44.38 35.97 41.55 34.00